& Suicide Prevention

 Advocates Psychiatric Emergency Services at 508-872-3333.
 Residence Hall staff and Campus Police 508-626-4911 are also available to offer assistance.

-Counseling Center sessions are normally 45 minutes long and are scheduled on the hour.
+Counseling Center sessions are normally 45 minutes long.
 During your initial session a counselor will talk to you about your concerns and assist you in determining whether additional sessions will be helpful.
 An agreement will be reached between you and your counselor about the best approach to your problem.

 All information given to the Counseling Center or an individual counselor is confidential and will not be shared with any person or organization without your written consent, unless it is to protect you or someone else from imminent harm.
 Please see our confidentiality page for a complete description of our policy.